 - ALWAYS ask questions or put the specimen aside if you do not know what to do.

 - Do not eat or drink anything in the mounting room without express permission.

 - Specimen preparation should have your undivided attention.
 Cell phones usage, including texting, is not compatible with plant mounting.

 - Respect others working in the mounting room in regards to your conversations and radio music volume and selection.

 |Pressed Plant Specimen with typed label and, possibly, one or more annotation slips.

 THE MOUNTING CABINET next to the door of the mounting room contains specimens to be mounted.
 Select the top stack of specimens under the "MOUNT" sign on the left side of the cabinet unless you have been given a special set to work with.
 Always close the cabinet door securely.

 Each mounter will have their own small jar of glue obtained from the gallon container.
 The glue should be the consistency of honey, if necessary, it may be slightly diluted (up to ca. 6 parts glue with 1 part water).
 Be very careful not to dilute the glue too much.
-Don't let the glue sit with the top off of the jar for long periods or on the glass plate, unless you are using it, it will skim over.
-Don't shut lid too tightly.
-Don't shut the lid of the glue jar too tightly and keep it clean or it will become glued shut!
+Don't let the glue sit with the top off of the jar for long periods, unless you are using it, it will skim over.
+Don't shut the lid of the glue jar or squeeze bottle too tightly and keep them clean or they will become glued shut!